drakmor/ShadowMount/README.md

 **Repository:** https://github.com/drakmor/shadowMountPlus

+**Warning!
+Mounting images can cause shutdown problems and data corruption on internal drives!
+This depends on many factors, but is more common with older firmware versions.
+Please take this into account when testing.**

 **ShadowMountPlus** is a fully automated, background "Auto-Mounter" payload for Jailbroken PlayStation 5 consoles.
 It streamlines the game mounting process by eliminating the need for manual configuration or external tools (such as DumpRunner or Itemzflow).
 ShadowMountPlus automatically detects, mounts, and installs game dumps from both **internal and external storage**.